-The St. Agnes Young Adult Group is now the
+St. Agnes Young Adult Ministry is called the

 As young people, we have a special role to play in the Church.
-We bring an unique perspective on the current experience of the Church and world, we offer a true and authentic enthusiasm and energy that feeds the whole community, and we bring much needed hope and prayer.
-The Church cannot continue without us.
+We bring an unique perspective on the current experience of the Church and world, offering a true and authentic enthusiasm and energy propelled by the Holy Spirit that feeds the whole community while bringing much needed hope and prayer.
+The Church is enriched and enlivened by us.

-If you have questions or would like to know more, please contact the Young Adult Coordinator, Elaina Jo Polovick at ISLC@SaintAgnesSF.com.
+If you have questions or would like to know more, please reach out to the Young Adult Contact, Dan Nevares, SJ at YoungAdults@SaintAgnesSF.com.